Oscar Hanson

-Oscar Edward "Ossie, King Oscar" Hansen (December 27, 1909 in Centerville, South Dakota – February 17, 1998) was an American professional ice hockey centre.
-He played for the St. Louis Flyers, Minneapolis Millers and St. Paul Saints, as well as eight NHL games for the Chicago Black Hawks.
+Oscar Edward "Ossie, King Oscar" Hansen (December 27, 1909 – February 17, 1998) was a Canadian-born ice hockey centre.
+He played for the St. Louis Flyers, Minneapolis Millers and St. Paul Saints between 1930 and 1942, as well as eight games in the National Hockey League for the Chicago Black Hawks during the 1937–38 season.

 Biography

 Oscar Hansen (most newspapers spelled the name Hanson) was the most news printed athlete in Minnesota during his time and was the AHA league scoring champion in 1936–37 with 33 Goals in 47 games (62 Points), and again in 1938–39 with 37 goals in 48 games (1938–39 Oscar had 89 Points).
 Oscar was the best of the six Hansen brothers (who all played for Augsburg College in Minnesota.
 The Hansen brothers were the first line for the American Olympic Team in 1928.
-Oscar is regarded by many as one of the best American college players to ever play the game.
-Gordie Howe raved about Oscar's skill and ability to "dangle".

 Oscar Hansen holds a college ice hockey record with three goals in one minute at Augsburg College in Minnesota (USA).